marianorivera93/python-api-challenge/README.md

 # python-api-challenge

-Python API homework assignment.
-This repository contains the VacationPy and WeatherPy folders.
-Each folder includes the main Jupyter Notebook files used to perform the analysis.
+This repository contains the VacationPy & WeatherPy folders which include the main Jupyter Notebook files used to perform the analysis.

 ===================================================================================

 # Python API Homework - What's the Weather Like?